 Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

-If you or someone you love is fighting cancer, that question matters more than most people realize.
+If you or someone you love is fighting cancer, the answer to that question may decide more than the treatment plan itself.
 Oncologists monitor basic labs to watch for treatment side effects, but there’s a much bigger picture that often goes unseen: the metabolic conditions that can drive cancer progression, blunt treatment response, or set the stage for recurrence after remission.
 And most patients never receive the critical labs that could change everything.
 The vast majority of oncologists are simply not ordering them.

 Cancer does not exist in a vacuum.
 It thrives within a metabolic environment that either supports or resists its growth.
-Insulin resistance, chronic inflammation, oxidative stress, acidity of the interstitial fluid, hormonal imbalances, and nutritional deficiencies are not background noise.
+Insulin resistance, chronic inflammation, oxidative stress, interstitial fluid acidity, hormonal imbalances, and nutritional deficiencies are not background noise.
 They are the conditions that feed the fire.
-And the vast majority of cancer patients have never had them properly tested or interpreted.
+And most cancer patients have never had them properly tested or interpreted.
 Think of it like trying to put out a campfire while someone keeps throwing gasoline on it.
 Until you remove the fuel, the fire will return.

 Cancer as a Metabolic Disease: The Terrain Before the Tumor